 7. Point of view: going deeper

 Who’s telling this story?
 What do they know and how do they know it?
 How does ‘head-hopping’ differ from omniscient POV?
-And why does any of this matter?
-Can’t we just tell the story how it comes out?
-Answers to all of these questions and more as we dive deep into the wonders of POV.
+Answers to these questions and more as we dive deeper into POV.

 8. Forging on